Frequently Asked Questions and Guest Info

 Wi-Fi: Carolina will give you the password.

 Passports: Are required to visit Costa Rica.
-Make photocopies of your passport (photo page and entry stamp page) using the copier in the master bedroom.
-Leave your passports in the lockbox and carry copies with you.
+Take pics of your passport (photo page and entry stamp page).
+Leave your passports in the lockbox.

 Security: There is a document safe in the master bedroom closet.
 Use it for passports, currency and credit cards.
 Make sure the doors and windows are locked (use the PVC conduit at the foot of the sliders and windows).
 Don't leave valuables in the room when gone (just to be safe).